Home

 Origin: Native Irish Origin, Wildflower Seed Mixture.

-Not for very dry soil, suits normal, moist, but not flooded wet.
+Moisture Level: Not for soil that is very dry, suits normal, moist, but not flooded wet.

 Aspect: Sunny